Stairs (video game): Plot

 Upon exiting the factory, the player traverses to the nearby town, where the voice of Jon Remens sounds over a speaker system.
-The player must complete three trials, each involving different elements of previous gameplay in order to be transported to a set of room resembling the mines.
+The player must complete three trials, each involving different elements of previous gameplay to be transported to a set of rooms resembling the mines.
 It is revealed that the residents of the town were involved in a mass suicide which was spurned on by Remens for unknown reasons.

 These rooms are filled with the beasts from the factory (albeit in a more docile form), and feature Remens' voice addressing the player constantly.
-After these trials are over, the player travels through one more hallway which is very similar to those of the instillation, at the end of which Remens accuses Adams of dehumanizing people and "making them into monsters."
+After these trials are over, the player travels through one more hallway which is very similar to those of the installation, at the end of which Remens accuses Adams of dehumanizing people and "making them into monsters."
 The beasts are most likely the dead residents of the town, in some form or another.

 It is meant to be gathered that Valarie, as a mental patient, was being cared for by her father, though Adams corrupted that story by implying rape, incest, and other abuse by her father.
 Reid, meanwhile, was trapped in an underground mine with a group of fellow miners and they desperately searched for a way out to no avail.
 Adams twisted this by supposing that cannibalism also occurred during the escape attempt.
 Remens took a group of terminal cancer patients away into the woods to live off their days in peace apart from the rest of society.
-He then suggested suicide to the group as a means of dying on their own terms, an idea which they obviously adopted.
+He then suggested suicide to the group as a means of dying on their terms, an idea which they adopted.
 Adams, however, called Remens a dangerous cult leader who forced his group into killing themselves.

 Many clones of Valarie, all in different poses, surround the player at the end of the hallway, where a door can be found.
 Another set of stairs is found behind, and the game ends.

 References to the Donner Party (specifically cannibalism) and Jonestown (with John Remens standing in for Jim Jones) are prevalent throughout the game.